 Dr. Attaman offers prolotherapy treatment at his Bellevue, WA office.
-Feel free to call our office at 425-247-3359 (Bellevue) or schedule an appointment online.
+Feel free to call our office at 425-247-3359 (Bellevue) or schedule an appointment online, or read on to find out more first.
+We see patients from all over the US and Canada and beyond.

 This non-surgical procedure relieves chronic pain with an injection that promotes the natural healing of injured tissues and joints.
 The limited blood supply and poor healing properties of ligaments, cartilage and tendons may make treatment necessary after injury.
 Prolotherapy is not a treatment for all issues; a careful pre operative consultation is required to determine if a patient will benefit from prolotherapy versus one of many dozens of other treatment options available from Dr. Attaman.